KazaiMazai/SwiftletModel/README.md

 )
 ```

-Now let's save it to the context
+Now let's save chat to the context

 ```swift